Equine Assisted Therapy Australia RTO: 41482

 Centre for Learning, Growth and Possibility.

-We are an RTO (registered training organisation), specialising in counselling and equine assisted therapy.
+We are an RTO (registered training organisation), specialising in counselling and equine assisted mental health.

-We are the first company in Australia to provide Nationally Recognised Training in Equine Assisted Therapy with students graduating with a Diploma of Counselling CHC51015 upon completion of the course.
+We are the first company in Australia to provide Nationally Recognised Training in Equine Assisted Counselling with students graduating with a Diploma of Counselling CHC51015 upon completion of the course.

-We provide equine therapy to people suffering from anxiety, depression, PTSD, trauma related issues, eating disorders, drug and alcohol issues and people on the autistic spectrum.
+We provide equine assisted counselling to people suffering from anxiety, depression, PTSD, trauma related issues, eating disorders, drug and alcohol issues and people on the autistic spectrum.

 We work with individuals- children, teens and adults, couples, families and groups.

-Equine Assisted Therapy Australia was founded in 2015 by Jane Faulkner, to meet the growing need for Equine Assisted Therapy and training in Australia.
+Equine Assisted Therapy Australia was founded in 2015 by Jane Faulkner, to meet the growing need for Equine Assisted Psychotherapy/ Counselling and training in Australia.

-Jane has a Masters in Gestalt Psychotherapy, a Bachelor of Nursing, a Certificate in Initiatic Art Therapy, a Certificate in Equine Assisted Psychotherapy and she is also a Certified Iyengar Teacher.
+Jane has a Masters in Gestalt Psychotherapy, a Bachelor of Nursing, a Certificate in Initiatic Art Therapy, a Certificate in Equine Assisted Psychotherapy, she is a Certified Riding Instructor and Trail Guide and she is also a Certified Iyengar Teacher.
 She has over 20 years experience in working with people of different ages, from different backgrounds with different issues.

 She has presented at the Gestalt Australia and New Zealand conference in 2014 and the Equine Psychotherapy Institute conference in 2014.
 She has featured on 612ABC radio, on a podcast for ‘We all wear it differently’ and on the Getaway TV program.